JeremieGiffard/JeremieGiffard/README.md

 I'm Jeremie Giffard, a french web Developper.
 I spend my time learning new tools to add to my toolbox and learning more about salesforce and javascript.

-I'm currently seeking a intership arround Nantes or st Nazaire.

 ## Learn More